Exclusive-Amazon says AWS' Bahrain region 'disrupted' following drone activity

 AWS is Amazon's cloud computing unit and critical for the operation of many well-known websites and government operations.
 It is also the company's main driver of profits.

-The disruption marks the second time since the start of the U.S.-Israeli war on Iran that AWS' Bahrain region has been struck by drones.
-Earlier this month AWS reported that facilities in Bahrain and the United Arab Emirates had been affected by power outages and it was working to recover.
+The disruption is the second instance of drone activity affecting AWS' Bahrain region since the start of the U.S.-Israeli war on Iran.
+Earlier this month AWS reported that facilities in Bahrain and the United Arab Emirates had lost power and it was working to recover, including transferring computing workloads to other regions.

+The strike on the UAE facility was the first time military action had disrupted a major U.S. tech company's data center, Reuters reported earlier in March.
+Amazon said it anticipated a "prolonged" recovery due to structural damage.

+"These strikes have caused structural damage, disrupted power delivery to our infrastructure, and in some cases required fire suppression activities that resulted in additional water damage," AWS said earlier this month on its status page.